Shopify/remote-dom/packages/core/README.md

 );
 ```

-These types are used to validate the passed arguments in `RemoteRoot#createComponent`, `RemoteRoot#appendChild`, and the other mutation APIs.
+These types are used to validate the passed arguments in `RemoteRoot#createComponent`, `RemoteRoot#append`, and the other mutation APIs.
 With the example above, TypeScript would complain about the following calls, because we are not providing the mandatory `title` prop to `createComponent`, and we are appending a component other than `CardSection` to `Card`.

 ```ts
 import {createRemoteRoot} from '@remote-ui/core';